hilookas/SoFar/README.md

 ```

 ## PointSO
-The released weights is on [Huggingface-PointSO](https://huggingface.co/qizekun/PointSO), and the code is in the [orientation](./orientation) folder.
+The released weights is on [Huggingface PointSO](https://huggingface.co/qizekun/PointSO), and the code is in the [orientation](./orientation) folder.
 ### Pretrain
 Download the PointMAE as initialization.
 ```bash